AndreasBriese/breeze/README.md

 The Init() function takes a string/[]byte of length 8 Byte/ 16 Byte or an []uint64 of length 2 / 4

+BreezeCS128:

+Autoseeds from go/golang crypto/rand XOR bytewise with time.Now().Nanosecond().
+RoundTrip() will reseed from go/golang crypto/rand XOR bytewise with time.Now().Nanosecond() too.

 **2) Initialization**

 The Seedr() function takes an []uint64 and splits each field into three fragments (2 &times; 21, 1 &times; 22), that are used to calculate three *startseeds* running with two logmap functions.
 Each *startseed* is limited to 0..1<<23 omitting "pathological" values and type-casted to float64 before inverted (1/startseed).
 The number of output states roughly determines the number of startrounds within initialization.

 **3) Generator core**

-The RoundTrip() function calculates the next results of the two (or more) logistic map equations.
+The roundTrip() function calculates the next results of the two (or more) logistic map equations.
 Each equation x<sub>n</sub> = k &sdot; x<sub>n-1</sub> &sdot; (1 - x<sub>n-1</sub>) has a different k with 3.82843 &lt; k &lt;= 4.0 to generate a chaotic state with 0 &lt; x &lt; 1 (see: startseed preparation).
 The calculation results are mirrored at 1.0 (1-state) and interchanged within the inner states of the two (ore more) map functions.
 They form the actual two (or more) states of the generator.
 Their normalized mantissa ("significand field") is the source of entropy from which four (or more) uint64 fields derive, that form the byteregister of breeze.
 In between a bitshift variable is used to enhance variability of the byteregister-generation and furthermore the byte registers and inner states are transposed after each roundTrip to ensure that all registers profitize directly from the generator entropy.

+roundTrip() checks for pathological state == 0 and will in case automatically reseed from previous states.
+In BreezeCS128 CSPRNG roundTrip() will autoreseed from go/golang crypto/rand XORed bytewise with time.Now().Nanosecond() instead.
+(Probability for autoreseeding was about LM/2:10^10 from emperical observations (1 in 1000 within 10^7 roundTrips of 2LMs))

 **4) Composition of output (Byte, ByteMP, XOR, ShortHash)**